phfaist/flm/README.md

 macros, environments, and some characters that have a special meaning; these features are parsed in a loosely similar fashion to usual LaTeX code.

-See [Latex-Like Markup Language Features](llm_features.md) for more some standard features that you can expect with a default set of commands.

 The framework is meant to be very easily extendible and customizable.
 The parser is based on [*pylatexenc 3*](https://github.com/phfaist/pylatexenc) (which is currently still in development).